freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/managing-packages-with-npm/add-keywords-to-your-package.json.md

 ---

 ## Description

 <section id='description'>

-The <code>keywords</code> field is where you can describe your project using related keywords.
+The `keywords` field is where you can describe your project using related keywords.
 Here's an example:

 ```json
 "keywords": [ "descriptive", "related", "words" ],
 ```

 As you can see, this field is structured as an array of double-quoted strings.

 </section>

 ## Instructions

 <section id='instructions'>

-Add an array of suitable strings to the <code>keywords</code> field in the package.json file of your project.
+Add an array of suitable strings to the `keywords` field in the package.json file of your project.

 One of the keywords should be "freecodecamp".

 </section>

 ## Tests

 <section id='tests'>

 ```yml